Meenta/hustle/README.md

 # Meenta Hustle Tests
 Welcome to our hustle tests.
-This repo contains a growing number of standalone features and challenges that we ask people to review.
+This repo contains a growing number of stand-alone features and challenges.
 Please feel free to choose the one you like the most.
 This is real work for features that are either in development or on our roadmap.

 A few things to keep in mind:
 - Perfection is not required.